kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 to try again after a failure.
 In the extreme cases, users want to be able to configure (by container, node, or exit code) the backoff to close to 0 seconds.
-This KEP considers it out of scope to implement fully user-customizable behavior, and too risky to node stability to allow legitimately crashing workloads to have a backoff of 0, but it is in scope to provide users a way to opt workloads in to a faster restart curve that is not as drastic as what is intended for `Success` states, nor as beholden to the status quo as the new default front loaded decay with interval modification.
+This KEP considers it out of scope to implement fully user-customizable behavior, and too risky without full and complete benchmarking to node stability to allow legitimately crashing workloads to have a backoff of 0, but it is in scope for the first alpha to provide users a way to opt workloads in to a even faster restart behavior.

 Pods and restartable init (aka sidecar) containers will be able to set a new OneOf value, `restartPolicy: Rapid`, to opt in to an exponential backoff decay